Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 • South to East: Hamamatsucho, Tokyo Station

-West to South or South to East is closest and most convenient if working in traditional business districts, where many large Japanese and multinational companies are located, especially banks and financial services.
+West to South or South to East is the closest and most convenient route if you work in traditional business districts, where many large Japanese and multinational companies, especially banks and financial services, are located.

-However, the rent is expensive, especially if living in popular areas such as Akasaka, Roppongi, Azabu Juban, Hiroo, Shibuya, Omotesando, and Nakameguro — which is also popular with many expats.
+However, rent is expensive, especially in popular areas such as Akasaka, Roppongi, Azabu Juban, Hiroo, Shibuya, Omotesando, and Nakameguro—which are also popular with many expats.

-However, the above-mentioned areas are convenient in terms of proximity and very trendy, where even local Japanese find it a measure of social status to reside in these locations.
+However, the above-mentioned areas are convenient in terms of proximity and very trendy, where even local Japanese find it a measure of social status to reside.
 They are also popular since several international and reputable public and private schools are in the area.

 You may also like to read about How to choose your neighborhood in Japan.